 Cheat in Moderation

-There’s a cheat meal and there’s a cheat day(s).
-And the latter—going nuts on the weekend because you’ve been on-point with your diet during the week—is never a good idea.
+There's a cheat meal and there's a cheat day… or days.
+And the latter—going nuts on the weekend because you've been on point with your diet during the week—is never a good idea.
 A solid diet and exercise program will help you lose 1 to 2 pounds per week—a deficit of about 3,500 to 7,000 calories.
-Consider the average sit-down restaurant meal serves up 1,200 calories, and it’s easy to see how cheating too big or too frequently, can undo your weight loss efforts in a matter of hours.
-If you’re serious about losing weight, limit yourself to one cheat meal per week.
+Consider that a Journal of the American Academy of Nutrition and Dietetics study found that average sit-down restaurant meal serves up 1,205 calories, and it's easy to see how cheating too big or too frequently, can undo your weight loss efforts in a matter of hours.
+If you're serious about losing weight, limit yourself to one cheat meal per week.
 Pick a date, a meal time and a restaurant; and put it in the diary.

 Create a Calorie Buffer